Our work with the WTO

 Agreement on the Application of Sanitary and Phytosanitary Measures (SPS)

 Agreement on Subsidies and Countervailing Measures

 The General Agreement on Trade in Services (GATS) is a set of rules covering trade in services (eg education, tourism, financial services, accountancy, legal services, and management consulting).
-Its objective is to ensure that such trade takes place under clear and predictable rules.
-Each WTO member has made some legally binding commitments to treat foreign service providers in the same way they treat their own services providers.
+Its objective is to ensure that such trade takes place under clear and predictable rules, and to ensure that there is no discrimination amongst trading partners (subject to certain exceptions).
+Each WTO member chooses which sectors to open up to foreign service suppliers for market access, and where they commit to treat foreign service providers in the same way they treat their own services providers.

 The WTO provides a highly effective and legally binding process to settle trade disputes between members.
 The WTO’s dispute settlement system has been called the “jewel in the crown” of the WTO and has been used by WTO Member governments, including New Zealand, on more than 450 occasions since it was established in 1995.
 The dispute settlement system is of particular value to smaller countries, and their businesses, because it provides an impartial way to resolve trade disputes based on agreed rules as opposed to outcomes determined by the relative size and importance of the countries involved.

 MFAT has been involved in a number of WTO trade disputes on behalf of our exporters and the Government: nine as a complainant and over 40 as a third party.
 We make a complaint when our direct interests are significantly affected by a trade restriction.
 We participate as a third party in disputes between other WTO members when we want to influence the interpretation and application of WTO agreements on matters that are also of direct interest to us.